NVIDIA/cuda-quantum/docs/sphinx/using/examples/multi_gpu_workflows.rst

 -  **qpp-cpu**: The qpp based CPU backend which is multithreaded to maximize the usage of available cores on your system.

--  **nvidia**: GPU based backend which accelerates quantum circuit simulation on NVIDIA GPUs powered by cuQuantum.
+-  **nvidia**: Single GPU based backend which accelerates quantum circuit simulation on NVIDIA GPUs powered by cuQuantum.

--  **nvidia-mqpu**: Enables users to program workflows utilizing multiple quantum processors enabled today by GPU emulation.
+-  **nvidia-mqpu**: Enables users to program workflows utilizing multiple quantum processors in parallel, enabled today by GPU emulation.

--  **nvidia-mgpu**: Allows for scaling circuit simulation beyond what is feasible with any QPU today.
+-  **nvidia-mgpu**: Allows for scaling circuit simulation on multiple GPUs, which is beyond what is feasible with any QPU today.

 -  **density-matrix-cpu**: Noisy simulations via density matrix calculations.
 CPU only for now with GPU support coming soon.

-Below we explore how to effectively utilize multi-GPU targets.
+Below we explore how to effectively utilize multiple CUDA-Q targets with the same GHZ state preparation code

 .. code:: python